osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/content/configuration/pi-adapter-for-structured-data-files-data-selection-configuration.md

 ## Configure Structured Data Files data selection

 Complete the following steps to configure Structured Data Files data selection.
-Use the `POST` method in conjunction with the `api/v1/configuration/<ComponentId>/DataSelection` REST endpoint to initialize the configuration.
+Use the `PUT` method in conjunction with the `api/v1/configuration/<ComponentId>/DataSelection` REST endpoint to initialize the configuration.

 1. Using a text editor, create an empty text file.